snowyu/type-info.js/README.md

 ### User

 * Type(aTypeName, aOptions)
-  * get the type info object from glabal cache.
+  * get the type info object from glabal cache if aOptions is null or the same as the original/default attributes value.
+  * else create a new virtual type info object.
 * type.createType(aObject) (Type::createType)
-  * create a new type info object instance.
+  * create a new type info object instance always.
   * the aObject.name should be exists as the type name.